PowerLoom/snapshotter-lite-multi-setup/README.md

 ### 4.2 Running Slots from Different Wallets on a Single VPS

 Meet Alice, the queen of efficiency.
-Unlike Bob, who enjoys juggling multiple RPCs, Alice has a different challenge.
-Her 3 Powerloom slots are scattered across 3 wallets, but she wants them all running smoothly on a single VPS.
-Here’s how Alice pulls it off:
+Unlike Bob, who enjoys juggling multiple RPCs, Alice faces a different challenge.
+Her four Powerloom slots are spread across three wallets, but she wants them all running smoothly on a single VPS.
+Here’s how she pulls it off:
+She clones `X(#of wallets)` multiscript directories, each with different destination directory name.

-1. Alice logs into her VPS and follows [Preparation](#1-preparation).
+1. Alice logs into her VPS and follows [Preparation](#1-preparation), She then clones the repository three times, assigning a unique destination directory name to each clone.
-2. When initializing the environment (by `./bootstrap.sh`), she inputs all the necessary slot 1 from wallet1 info and sets **RPC1**.
+2. Now, she [Setup](#2-setup) two nodes from **Wallet 1** on a single RPC.
+When initializing the environment (by `./bootstrap.sh`), she inputs all the necessary for wallet1 info and sets **RPC1**.
 3. Alice then runs the deploy script: (by `python multi_clone.py`).
-Since she’s deploying a subset of slots, she follows [Deploying a subset of slots](#221-deploying-a-subset-of-slots) and sets the **start slot** and **end slot** to **slot1**.
-BOOM! **Slot1 is live.**
+Since she’s deploying a subset of slots, she follows [Deploy a subset of slots](#221-deploy-a-subset-of-slots) and sets the **start slot** to **slot1** and **end slot** to **slot2**.
+BOOM! **Slot1 and slot2 is live.**
-4. Bob repeats the process for **slot2 from wallet2** using **same RPC or RPC2** and deploys **slot2 from wallet3** using the same method.
-5. She does the same for **SLOT3 from wallet3** to deploy.
+4. Alice then navigates to the second repository (by `cd <directory-name>`), initializes the environment (by `./bootstrap.sh`) and inputs all the necessary info for wallet2 and sets **RPC1**.
+She then deploys node from wallet 2 by running deploy script: (by `python multi_clone.py`) and follows [Deploy a subset of slots](#221-deploy-a-subset-of-slots)Finally, she repeats the same process for **Slot 3** from **Wallet 3**, just as she did for Slot 2.

 BOOM!
-Alice did it. **Three slots from three different wallet running on single VPS.** Mission accomplished. 🎉
+Alice did it. **Four slots from three different wallet running on single VPS.** Mission accomplished. 🎉

 <br>
 ## [OPTIONAL] Dev mode setup